misolmaz/VisualIQ-Industrial-Vision-System-Overview/README.md

 This project is a high-value commercial application.
 Due to **proprietary agreements and commercial secrecy**, the source code is kept in a **private repository**.

-If you are a serious hiring manager or technical lead, please feel free to contact me via **[Your Email/LinkedIn]** for a confidential technical discussion or a demonstration of the system's architecture and performance.
+If you are a serious hiring manager or technical lead, please feel free to contact me via **https://www.linkedin.com/in/misolmaz/** for a confidential technical discussion or a demonstration of the system's architecture and performance.